 The true cytologic origin of BCC remains in question.
 BCC and basal cell keratinocytes share many histologic similarities, as is reflected in the name.
 Alternatively, the outer root sheath cells of the hair follicle have also been proposed as the cell of origin for BCC.
 This is suggested by the fact that BCCs occur predominantly on hair-bearing skin.
 BCCs rarely metastasize but can invade tissue locally or regionally, sometimes following along nerves.
 A tendency for superficial necrosis has resulted in the name "rodent ulcer."

-SCC is derived from a more differentiated keratinocyte.
+Some debate remains about the origin of SCC; however, these cancers are likely derived from epidermal stem cells associated with the hair follicle.
 A variety of tissues, such as lung and uterine cervix, can give rise to SCC, and this cancer has somewhat differing behavior depending on its source.
 Even in cancer derived from the skin, SCC from different anatomic locations can have moderately differing aggressiveness; for example, SCC from glabrous (smooth, hairless) skin has a lower metastatic rate than SCC arising from the vermillion border of the lip or from scars.

 Additionally, in the epidermal compartment, melanocytes distribute singly along the basement membrane and can transform into melanoma.
 Melanocytes are derived from neural crest cells and migrate to the epidermal compartment near the eighth week of gestational age.
 Langerhans cells, or dendritic cells, are a third cell type in the epidermis and have a primary function of antigen presentation.
 These cells reside in the skin for an extended time and respond to different stimuli, such as ultraviolet radiation or topical steroids, which cause them to migrate out of the skin.